It started with a strange note in an old record

-The following strange and simple entry in the 1895 death record for Moss, Østfold, Norway came up purely by chance: «Et i søen fundet lig» – a corpse found in the fjord.
+The following strange and simple entry in the 1895 death record for Moss, Østfold, Norway came up purely by chance.
+It read: «et i søen fundet lig» – a corpse found in the fjord.
 The eerie words somehow had to be investigated.
 Old editions of the local newspaper – Moss Avis – gave some clues.
 But still, there are many unanswered questions.

 Moss Avis – Wednesday 3 July 1895

 «Early yesterday morning, a fisherman found a body drifting in the Oslofjord, just outside Bougetangen, Feste.
 He brought it ashore and informed the authorities.
 The deceased is a man, approximately 70 years old and well dressed.
 In his pockets, they found a gold pocket watch and 45 kroner.
 His hair and beard are grey, and he is rather bald.
 From what we know thus far, it is not likely that the man died from drowning or as a result of an accident, but rather from a gunshot through his right side temple.
 It is assumed that he shot himself, as the gun was fired at close range and the hair surrounding the wound has burn marks.
 Presumably, he walked as far out into the seawater as he possibly could – and then ended his life.
 When the body was found, it did not seem to have been there for more than half an hour or so.
 Thus far, the man has not been identified – and he is most likely not from around here.
 Inside his hat, it is written with a pencil “Taberg” or “Toberg”.
 He had been seen during the day on Monday, walking around the Feste area – but no one took much notice of him.
 The body is currently being kept at the hospital in Moss.
 It has been photographed, and an autopsy has been performed.»